Learn how to market yourself online as a professional caregiver and get the job you want

 Here are a few additional tips to keeping your professional profile and website updated.

-Thompson recommends creating a website using a basic template from sites like WordPress, Squarespace and Wix.
-These sites allow you to build a website without having any specific digital skills.
-Take a look at the following free-to-build platforms to see which one is right for you:
+Thompson recommends creating a website using a basic template from sites like WordPress, Wix, Squarespace, Weebly or Wix.
+These sites allow you to build a website without having any specific digital skills, and plans range anywhere from $6 to $39 a year.

 “When you have a website, you have a piece of digital real estate you control and can manipulate in any way you find necessary to market yourself,” says Thompson.
 “Make sure to buy the domain of your business name even if you aren't ready to build a site so you have it.
 Once you've built it, driving traffic to that website is key, and that is where having additional platforms like social media accounts can be beneficial.”

 Brunet says she built her own website in April, and since then, she has received more than 20 job offers from families.
-Brunet's website houses her resume, services offered, rates, as well as recommendations from clients and a way to contact her.
+Brunet's website houses her resume, services offered and rates, as well as recommendations from clients and a way to contact her.

 “Having my own website was the easiest way to have all my credentials in one place,” she says.
 “My website demonstrates that I’m a serious career nanny, as opposed to a caregiver who is working on an occasional or more casual basis.
 I hope that by having a professional website, families can tell that I’m really passionate about my career and that I’m always willing to go the extra mile.”